philipstevens/philipcstevens.com/content/posts/basic-transfer-learning.md

 ## 9) Plot learning curves:

 When we plot the accuracy and loss curves for both our training and test sets we can see the model converges very quickly.
+This is one of the very reasons we use transfer learning.

 ```python